-Learn more about the newest American international school in Singapore
+Learn more about the American international school in Singapore

 At XCL American Academy, we believe that high-quality education should be accessible to everyone.
-We proudly offer a rigorous, balanced, and affordable American international program that’s focused on what truly matters for students.
+We proudly offer a rigorous and balanced American international program that’s focused on what truly matters for students.

 Our Young Pioneers will learn from highly trained and experienced teachers from all around the globe.
 We adopt internationally recognized curriculum programs such as Everyday Math, Inspired Science and a balanced approach to literacy with materials from Scholastic.
 In addition, we also closely follow the rigorous AERO Curriculum guidelines and US Common Core standards.